Find the right paint for your project

 Chalkboard paint, (pictured), creates wipe-off writing surfaces that are perfect for shopping lists, reminders and family messages in the kitchen, office or children's bedrooms.
 Painting a wall with magnetic paint is a great way to liven up children’s bedrooms or playrooms.
 Simply add a selection of magnetic letters, numbers and games, and children will have hours of fun playing and learning.
 We even have paint that can help you create a glitter wall!
 Let your creativity run wild.

 If upcycling is your thing, you can create a shabby chic look with crackle effect furniture paint.
-This clever process transforms even new furniture to look like a vintage piece by layering two contrasting paints and applying the crackle base coat and top coat to achieve a beautiful, distressed effect.
+This clever process transforms even new furniture to look like a vintage piece.
+By layering two contrasting paints applying a crackle base coat and top coat you can achieve a beautiful, distressed effect.

 Finishes of interior paint